The Singular Angle of Nonlinear Systems: Extensions and Further Discussions

 \subsection{The Generalized Singular Angle}

 Over the past half century, the multiplier approach has been widely adopted in feedback system analysis.
-The key idea behind the method is to insert suitable multipliers into a feedback system so that the new feedback system can satisfy some stability conditions.
+The key idea behind the method is to leverage suitable complementary multipliers for a feedback system so that the system may satisfy some ``weighted'' stability conditions.
 This certainly reduces the conservatism of feedback system analysis.
-Representative works including the multiplier theorem \cite{Zames:68}, QSR-dissipativity theory\cite{Hill:80} and integral quadratic constraint (IQC) theory \cite{Megretski:97}.
-These works inspire us to incorporate the use of multipliers into the system singular angle theory.
+Representative works including the multiplier theorem \cite{Zames:68}, $(Q, S, R)$-dissipativity theory\cite{Hill:80} and IQCs theory \cite{Megretski:97, Khong:21}.
+These works inspire us to incorporate the use of multipliers into system singular angles.